E4crypt3d/PharmacyStore/README.md

 3. Admins can manage sales, users, and roles.
 4. Staff members can add sales.
 5. Explore the sales analytics, including total sales, total medicines, and performance comparison.

+## Contributing

+Contributions to PharmacyStore are welcome!
+If you have suggestions, find bugs, or want to add new features.